 If you wish to preplan a simple cremation you can lock in a low-cost cremation price.
 This may depend upon your age at the time of setting up a prepaid cremation plan.
 A cremation plan can be set up using an insurance policy where the funds are put into a trust.
 You can also opt to preplan your cremation service without prepaying.
 This ensures that your surviving family can proceed with arrangements at the time of need, without having to worry about completing the paperwork or making difficult decisions.
 The money to pay for the cremation can be put aside in a POD account (Payable on Death) which your beneficiary can draw out upon death immediately without probate.

 The deceased had no life insurance – is there any help with cremation costs?

 The support for indigent burials differs so much by state and county.
 Some counties do offer some financial assistance to low-income families, whereas in other counties only county indigent dispositions are conducted.
-To find out what may be available you should contact Santa Barbara County Human Services Department at:
+To find out what may be available you should contact Clark County Social Services Department at:

 The deceased is at the Medical Examiner’s Office.
 What do I do?

 If the deceased was the victim of a crime, or there were unusual circumstances surrounding the death, the deceased’s body may be taken into the care of the coroner for an examination to determine the cause of death.
 You will need to employ the services of a funeral director as soon as possible to coordinate the release of your loved one from the ME’s office.

 A deceased person can only be released into the care of a licensed funeral director.
 Many funeral homes are familiar with the process to liaise with the ME to have the body released as quickly as possible.
 You may also find that a simple, direct cremation can be arranged at a very low cost when the deceased is in the Coroner’s morgue as all the paperwork can be expedited quickly and the process to transfer the deceased to the funeral facility is simplified.